yangxvlin/comp90025-pmc-notes/README.md

     - t_b = a time per byte
     - l = number of bytes in the message
   - efficient message passing = t_b * l >> t_f
+  - > [2017s2 Q4a 10marks] Consider two processors, A and B, each having a sorted list of k integers.
+  Consider the problem of finding the k smallest integers from the combined 2k integers, i.e. where the answer should be available on processor A.
+  One trivial way to do this is for processor B to send its entire list to processor A, and then A merges them to obtain the smallest k.
+  Assuming computation time is negligible, this would take time t_m = t_s + k t_d, where ts is startup time and td is the time to send an integer.
+  Assuming computation time is negligible, is there a faster way (on average) to obtain the result at A?
+Provide your reasoning and any further assumptions made.
+    - ```
+      Assume k = 2^t, t > 0
+      Assume we have sorted list_B on processor B
+      On processor B:
+          t = log2 k
+          for i from 0 to k / t:
+              start, end = i * t, (i+1) * t
+              send list_B[start: end] to processor A
+              if receive a 0 from processor A: break
+      // on average, we just send k/t/2 round which is k/t/2 * t = k / 2 elements to processor A
+      // on average, we just receive t/2 integers from processor A
+      // So we have k / 2 + log2 k integers being transferred rather than k in the naive approach on average
+      // So we have k + log2 k integers being transferred rather than k in the naive approach in worst case, whole B_list are k smallest
+      // So we have log2 k + 1 integers being transferred rather than k in the naive approach in best case, whole A_list are k smallest
+      ```
 - Parallel run time: t_p
   - t_p = t_comp + t_comm
     - t_comp: computation time